Ellie Simmonds

 Eleanor May Simmonds (born 11 November 1994) is a British retired Paralympian swimmer who competed in S6 events.
 She came to national attention when she competed in the 2008 Summer Paralympics in Beijing, winning two gold medals for Great Britain.
 She was the youngest member of the team, at the age of 13.

 In 2012, she was again selected for the Great Britain squad, this time swimming at a home games in London.
 She won another two golds in London, including setting a World Record in the 400m freestyle, and a further gold medal at the Rio Paralympics in 2016, this time setting a world record for the 200m medley.

 Early and personal life

 Simmonds was born in Glossop, Derbyshire, and is an adoptee.
-She grew up in Aldridge, a part of the Metropolitan Walsall Borough, and completed her primary education at Cooper and Jordan CofE Primary before attending Aldridge School and later Olchfa School in Swansea.
+She grew up in Aldridge, a part of the Metropolitan Borough of Walsall, and completed her primary education at Cooper and Jordan CofE Primary before attending Aldridge School and later Olchfa School in Swansea.

 Simmonds, who has achondroplasia, became interested in swimming at the age of five.
 She swam for Boldmere Swimming Club in Sutton Coldfield, under Head Coach Ashley Cox, but she and her mother moved to Swansea when Simmonds was 11 to take advantage of the city's world-class swimming pool.
 Simmonds has three sisters and a brother.

 She studied Psychology at Loughborough University in England.
 She was in a relationship with Matt Dean until 2023.